-A 2026 outlook assessing how the Gulf conflict may affect UK charities, covering demand for services, fundraising trends, government funding pressures and operating cost impacts, based on Charity Excellence’s ongoing sector analysis.
+A 2026 outlook assessing how the Gulf crisis may affect UK charities, covering the impact on income, demand for services and costs, based on Charity Excellence’s ongoing sector analysis.
+This report was last updated 4 April 2026, with OECD data.

-Outlined below is a summary of our Fundraising Trends 2026 and, below that, our assessment of the impact of the Gulf Conflict on this.
-Below that is our rationale for this in more detail.
+Outlined below is a summary of our Fundraising Trends 2026, then our overall assessment of the impact of the Gulf Conflict and, below that how it'll impact both charities and families.

 Since 2020 the charity sector has been in a near‑continuous state of crisis, moving from Covid to the cost‑of‑living shock and then into a period of prolonged fragility, with each recovery taking longer and proving weaker than the last.
 Our long‑running fundraising data shows that, unlike Covid and the Cost of Living crises, this time fundraising resilience did not fully recover to previous levels, leaving many charities structurally weaker and less able to absorb further shocks.

-Key Risks.
-In light of this latest assessment, we believe that, if the conflict continues for a significant period of time:
+In light of this, we believe that, if the conflict continues for a significant period of time:

 The conflict is beginning to have a real and growing impact on an already fragile sector.